CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_vrf_leak_routes.html.markdown

   }
 }
 ```
-Leak Routes for the Inter-VRF Leaked Internal Prefix

 ## Argument Reference ##

 * `vrf_dn` - (Required) Distinguished name of the parent VRF object.
-* `annotation` - (Optional) Annotation of the Inter-VRF Leaked Internal Prefix object.
+* `annotation` - (Optional) Annotation of the Inter-VRF Leaked Route object.
-* `name_alias` - (Optional) Name Alias of the Inter-VRF Leaked Internal Prefix object.
+* `name_alias` - (Optional) Name Alias of the Inter-VRF Leaked Route object.
-* `leak_to` - (Optional) A block representing the attributes of `Leak Routes` for the Inter-VRF Leaked Internal Prefix object.
+* `leak_to` - (Optional) A block representing the attributes of `Leak Routes` for the Inter-VRF Leaked Route object.
 Type: Block.
-  * `vrf_dn` - (Required) Distinguished name of the destination VRF object, which is mapped to the Inter-VRF Leaked Internal Prefix object.
+  * `vrf_dn` - (Required) Distinguished name of the destination VRF object, which is mapped to the Inter-VRF Leaked Route object.

 ## Importing ##

-An existing Inter-VRF Leaked Internal Prefix can be [imported][docs-import] into this resource via its Dn, via the following command:
+An existing Inter-VRF Leaked Route can be [imported][docs-import] into this resource via its Dn, via the following command:
 [docs-import]: https://www.terraform.io/docs/import/index.html